History of the Tennessee Titans: 2016–2021: Six straight winning seasons

 The 2020 season was the 61st season for the Titans and the third under head coach Mike Vrabel.
 The Titans put on one of their best offensive performances in franchise history, led by Ryan Tannehill and Derrick Henry.
-The Titans started the season 5-0 for the first time since 2008.
-They then lost their next three of four and sat at 6-3 before heading into Week 11.
-The Titans continued their earlier success, however, and won their last five of seven games to finish 11-5.
-Their 46-25 victory over the Detroit Lions in Week 15 gave them their first double-digit winning season since 2008 and their first time not going 9-7 in five seasons.
-The Titans beat the Houston Texans 41-38 on January 3, 2021 in Week 17 to win their first division championship since 2008.
+The Titans started the season 5–0 for the first time since 2008.
+They then lost their next three of four and sat at 6–3 before heading into Week 11.
+The Titans continued their earlier success, however, and won their last five of seven games to finish 11–5.
+Their 46–25 victory over the Detroit Lions in Week 15 gave them their first double-digit winning season since 2008 and their first time not going 9–7 in five seasons.
+The Titans beat the Houston Texans 41–38 on January 3, 2021, in Week 17 to win their first division championship since 2008.
 In the Week 17 game, Derrick Henry rushed 35 times for 250 yards and two touchdowns, breaking 2,000 yards on the season.
-Henry became one of only eight players to do so, joining Chris Johnson, and made the Titans the only franchise in NFL history with two 2,000 yard rushers.
+Henry became one of only eight players to do so, joining Chris Johnson, and made the Titans the only franchise in NFL history with two 2,000-yard rushers.
 Henry also led the NFL in rushing yards once again with a total of 2,027 yards, becoming the first player to win back-to-back rushing titles since LaDainian Tomlinson in 2006 and 2007.
 Henry also lead the league in rushing touchdowns back-to-back with 17, becoming the first player to do so since Marshawn Lynch in 2013 and 2014.
-A. J. Brown finished with 1,075 receiving yards for his second-straight 1,000 yard season.
+A. J. Brown finished with 1,075 receiving yards for his second-straight 1,000-yard season.
 On January 10, 2021, the Titans hosted the Ravens at Nissan Stadium for their first home playoff game in 12 years.
-The Titans lost in a low-scoring 20-13 Wildcard Round to the Ravens with Derrick Henry rushing 18 times for only 40 yards and Ryan Tannehill throwing a crucial late-game interception.
+The Titans lost in a low-scoring 20–13 Wildcard Round to the Ravens with Derrick Henry rushing 18 times for only 40 yards and Ryan Tannehill throwing a crucial late-game interception.

-The 2021 season is the 62nd season for the Titans and the fourth under head coach Mike Vrabel.
-They are trying to improve upon their 11-5 record from last year, repeat back-to-back double-digit winning seasons for the first time since 2007 and 2008, and win the AFC South division back-to-back for the first time in franchise history.
-The Titans began the season with a surprise 38-13 Week 1 blowout loss to the Arizona Cardinals, with Tannehill being sacked six times.
-They rebounded the next week with a 33-30 overtime victory over the Seattle Seahawks, snapping the Seahawks' 13-straight home opener win streak.
+The 2021 season was the Tennessee Titans' 52nd season in the National Football League, their 62nd overall, their 25th in the state of Tennessee, and their fourth under head coach Mike Vrabel.
+After a 34–3 win over the Miami Dolphins in Week 17, the Titans clinched the AFC South for the second consecutive season.
+This would be the first time since 1960–1962 that the franchise would win their division in back-to-back seasons.
+The Titans finished 12–5, improving on their 11–5 record from the prior year and earning the AFC's No. 1 seed in the playoffs for the first time since 2008.
+However, their season ended with a 19–16 loss to the eventual AFC champion Cincinnati Bengals, their third-straight playoff loss dating back three seasons.